A predicted distribution for Galois groups of maximal unramified extensions: Proof of Theorem

 \section{Proof of Theorem~\ref{T:comp}}

 We start with the notation from Notation~\ref{N:Gc}, and not yet with the specific $G$ and $c$ of Theorem~\ref{T:comp}.
 Theorem~\ref{T:comp} is about counting Frobenius fixed components in $\cHur_{ G,c}^n$.
 First, we will give some definitions necessary to describe a component invariant of $\cHur_{ G,c}^n$.
+The invariant is constructed in \cite{Components}, and more details about the following definitions and statements can be found there.

 For an algebraically closed field $k$, we define $\widehat{\Z}(1)_k=\varprojlim \mu_m(k)$ and $\widehat{\Z}_k=\varprojlim \Z/m\Z$, where $m$ ranges over all positive integers if $\chr k=0$ and over all positive integers relatively prime to the characteristic of $k$ when $\chr(k)>0$.
 The subset of topological generators of $\widehat{\Z}(1)_k$ will be denoted $\widehat{\Z}(1)^{\times}_k$.
 It is a torsor for the units $(\widehat{\Z}_k)^\times$ of $\widehat{\Z}_{k}.$ For a set $X$ with an action of $(\widehat{\Z}_k)^\times$, we define